nlawtonUSC/mtga_ml/README.rst

 1. Clone this repoistory.

-2. `cd` into this repository from the terminal on your local computer.
+2. :code:`cd` into this repository from the terminal on your local computer.

-3. Run `pip install -r requirements.txt`.
+3. Run :code:`pip install -r requirements.txt`.